 Introduces the fundamental theories of cross-training for various types of activities.
 Implements individualized work-out routines needed to better your lifetime fitness whether it is strength training, power lifting, conditioning or endurance.
 Students will increase strength, fitness and conditioning by taking this class.
 Students will define and design a work-out program that will help them attain their fitness goals.

-PHED 121 1 credit BEGINNING FOIL FENCING
+BEGINNING FOIL FENCING